robtweed/mg-webComponents/TUTORIAL.md

           webComponents.loadGroup(webComponents.components.step1, document.getElementsByTagName('body')[0], context);
         document.addEventListener('DOMContentLoaded', function() {

-## Import the *mg-webComponents.js* Module
+## 1) Import the *mg-webComponents.js* Module

   The first step is to import the *mg-webComponents* module from the Web Server's root directory.

         import {webComponents} from '../../mg-webComponents.js';

+## 2) Import your Component Assembly Module

-## Next, import the module that you created in the previous step which contained the definition of how you
+Next, import the module that you created in the previous step which contained the definition of your WebComponent Assembly.
-want to use your WebComponents.

         import {define_step1} from './step1.js';

+## 3) Wait for the DOM to Fully Load
-## Make sure you wait until all the resources are loaded into the DOM

-Wrap all subsequent logic in the following wrapper:
+Make sure you wait until all the resources are loaded into the DOM.
+Do this by wrapping all subsequent logic in the following event handler:

         document.addEventListener('DOMContentLoaded', function() {
           // ...etc
         });

+## 4) Add Your WebComponent Assembly

-## Add your JSON component definition to *mg-webComponents* using the latter's *addComponent* method.
+Add your WebComponent Assembly definition to *mg-webComponents* using the latter's *addComponent* method.

 The *addComponent()* method takes two arguments:

-- name: a name you specify for your JSON component.
+- name: a name you specify for your WebComponent Assembly.
 - the output from the exported function defined in the component definition module that you imported

 So in our example:

           webComponents.addComponent('step1', define_step1());

-We're calling the component *step1*, and it's defined by what is returned when *define_step1* is invoked.
+Here, we're calling the WebComponent Assembly *step1*, and it's defined by what is returned when *define_step1* is invoked.

-The added component assembly will now be accessible via *webComponents.component[name]*, ie in our case:
+The added WebComponent assembly will now be accessible via the reference *webComponents.component[name]*, ie in our case:

         webComponents.components.step1

-## Define a context object
+## 5) Define a Context Object

 This context object will be used by *mg-webComponents* to provide the context for various actions it takes.
-In our simple example, the only context we need to provide where to physically find your library of WebComponents.
+In our simple example, the only context we need to provide is where to physically find your library of WebComponents.

           let context = {